vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 > "He is the Supreme Ruler among all rulers and is the Supreme Deity over all deities."

-These Srutis state that Brahman is different from all else and that He rules over all.
-Other Srutis again declare as follows:
+These Śrutis state that Brahman is different from all else and that He rules over all.
+Other Śrutis again declare as follows:

 > "He has entered into all beings and rules them from within as their self or soul.
 This Atma is the Inner Ruler, Immortal."